dolliars/heyheather/_posts/2020-03-03-building-a-guitar.md

 the shop for a day or two and then come back a week later probably slows the cadence.
 You keep forgetting what you were doing and what the next step is so it's like you're working into the void.
-Had I known then what I know now, I probably would've just bought a neck online and added made some adjustments to it.
+Had I known then what I know now, I probably would've just bought a neck online and made some adjustments to it.

 ## I have questions on sound